yoel123/yoel-html5-game-engine-tutorials/README.md

 each chapter has a finished project folder with all the code used in the tut. the finished projects are also numbered the same as the html files.

-use "ygame template" folder to create your project simply copy it and edit index.html inside the folder.
+<b>use "ygame template" folder to create your project</b> simply copy it and edit index.html inside the folder.

 after that you can go to this tutorial to create a simple game with my engine: